fbpx

 Through research, community interviews and public art pilot study projects with Toronto Business Improvement Areas (BIAs), Inspired Art Impact is a report and toolkit for knowledge sharing and to support the development of public art initiatives within main streets.

-View the full Inspired Art Impact Toolkit to help you implement public art projects in your main streets, as well as evaluate and measure the community impact of the projects.
+Download the Inspired Art Impact Toolkit to help you implement public art projects in your main streets, as well as evaluate and measure the community impact of the projects.
 We thank all of the contributors who took part in the pilot studies, development, writing and design of this toolkit, including Toronto Metropolitan University, Riverside BIA, Eglinton Hill BIA, Pam Lostracco and the team at STEPS.

 The toolkit was officially launched on June 29, 2023 through a virtual presentation that presented the data collection and analysis tools.
 Watch the recorded event with American Sign Language (ASL) interpretation below and access the full transcript (PDF).